 Tradition in Skill Development

-Traditionally within basketball skill development, a technique is taught and demonstrated and then worked on through continuous repetitions of that technique.
+Traditionally within basketball skills training, a technique is taught and demonstrated and then worked on through continuous repetitions of that technique.
 They are using blocked practice.
 Evidence based research suggests this type of practice leads to minimal transfer.
 This is why the popular basketball training phase “get your reps” is flawed.
 Getting reps where everything is the same doesn’t increase retention and transfer.

 If you are going to get reps, random practice is the optimal form of practice.
 The goal is to do repetitions without repetition.
 This can be accomplished using concepts such as “bursts” or mixing.
 A player does multiple repetitions, but each repetition is different.
 In the Bursts Closeouts example below a constraint is placed on the guided defender that shapes how they can defend the offensive player.
 This creates a more game-like training because the technique is applied after a perception and decision.
 This forces a player to think on each repetition.
 When the offensive player perceives the defensive cue, they then make a decision as to what technique to apply.